 Many counsellors ask me why I run a service aimed at LGBTQ clients.
 Some worry this can cause more segregation in society and some state that as counsellors we should work with everyone.

 Firstly, just to clarify I don’t only work with LGBTQ people.
 My approach is above all about providing a safe and open-minded space to enable people to make the changes that they want in their life, regardless of how they identify.

-I identify as a lesbian, however it is not this personal identity that makes me quailed to work with LGBTQ clients, just like if someone has been bereaved by the death of their dad it doesn’t mean they would automatically be a bereavement counsellor.
+I identify as a queer; however, it is not this personal identity that makes me qualified to work with LGBTQ clients, just as someone having been bereaved by the death of their dad wouldn’t automatically become qualified in bereavement counselling.
 It takes training and experience to specialise.

 Having worked for many years in LGBTQ organisations in Brighton (MindOut,

-LGBT Switchboard and Allsorts Youth Project) and through my personal and professional experience, I am all too aware that unfortunately we live in a society that is heteronormative and cisnormative.
-What I mean by this is that, professionals and people in everyday life often assume that we are straight or cisgender unless we correct them, so it’s really important that that’s not happening especially in the counselling room.
+LGBT Switchboard and Allsorts Youth Project), and through my personal and professional experience, I am all too aware that unfortunately we live in a society that is heteronormative and cisnormative.
+What I mean by this is that professionals and people in everyday life often assume that we are straight or cisgender unless we correct them, so it’s especially important that in the counselling room that’s not happening.

 1. To not have to worry about ‘coming out’

 2. To have their pronouns respected

 3. To avoid the risk of having to ‘educate’ you on LGBTQ issues